fluentmoheshwar/dotnet-3.5-installer/README.md

 # .NET Framework 3.5 Installer

-This script installs .NET Framework 3.5 from Windows installation media.
-Many old softwares require this to work.
+This script allows you to install .NET Framework 3.5 from your Windows installation media.
+You may need this to run some legacy applications that depend on this version of the framework.

-## Warning
+## Disclaimer

-This is not official microsoft script.
+This script is not endorsed or supported by Microsoft.
+Use it at your own risk.